Go ahead , grab a cup of tea and a snack *smile*

 I truly enjoy the reactions, the tears of happiness, I receive from everyone who received their new images whether it’s for a memorial table or as photo gifts.
 Do you have old and worn photos of someone you love?

 It’s been a pleasure talking to you about how I came to be your family photo retouching artist.
-You don't have to be a professional photographer to receive beautifully enhanced images.
-Feel free to check out the free photo tips to help improve your photography and sign up to receive a helpful gift that goes towards your first purchase of magic.
+Feel free to check out the free photo tips to help improve your photography if you're just starting out and sign up to receive a helpful gift that goes towards your first purchase of magic.

 I look forward to helping you fall in love with your beautiful photos.